Code-Institute-Submissions/ms2-idest/README.md

 * The links in the navigation when hovered over turn black to indicate which link the users cursor is over.
 * When hovering over any links the cursor changes from a pointer to a hand.
-* The carousel in the [about](https://anthonynicklin.github.io/ms2-idest/index.html#about) section has interactive buttons at the to select the images.
+* The carousel in the [about](https://anthonynicklin.github.io/ms2-idest/index.html#about) section has interactive buttons.
 * The country input field has a autocomplete function to aide the user in selecting/finding the city they which to visit.
 * Markers on the map when clicked or tapped bring up an info window with details information about that POI.
-* The results cards are like to the map and when clicke or tapped will bring up its respected info window for additional information
+* The results cards are linked to the map and when clicked or tapped will bring up it's respected info window for additional information.
 * The booking form uses Bootstrap4 input validation to check values before they are submitted.
 * The booking form sends the information to an email using emailJS in order for the user to be contacted back.
 * A successful form submittion will dispaly a modal with a thank you message.
 * The modal can be close using the close cross, close button, or by clicking anywhere outside the modal.

 Future features
 * Travel blog describing experiences in different cities around the world.
 * Price checker for flights and hotels.
-* User accounts so searchs can be saved.
+* User accounts so searches can be saved.

 ## Technologies Used ##